Werxzy/cards_api/README.md

 	-- creates a coroutine to be executed per frame cards_api_coroutine_add(game_setup_anim)

+	-- cards_api_coroutine_add(co, stop, wait)
+	-- extra parameters stop and wait help control multiple coroutines to occur at the same time -- when "stop" is nil or true, the next coroutines will not run -- when "wait" is true, the coroutine will wait for the previous coroutines to be done

-	-- when the coroutine is done, game_action_resolved() will be called if it exists end
+	-- when all coroutines are done, game_action_resolved() will be called if it exists end

 --example from golf solitaire